moshefarber/Java-Projects/README.md

 # Java-Projects
-A collection of projects assigned in school.
+A collection of Java projects assigned in school.